This page lets you change various settings for a topic. These are:

 EUR79 is the European 1979 system used on many other European

-The chosen model is used to adjust all GPS links in the topic.
+The chosen model is used to adjust any GPS links in the topic that

 - Style Sheet: A user style sheet may be specified to change